The Soo & Whitefish Pt. (Replay)

 Lake Erie – The Islands

 They call it "Key West of the North."
 Put-In Bay is a summer playground on South Bass Island, one of four significant islands (and several smaller ones) in western Lake Erie, in the State of Ohio, just a few miles from the Canadian border.
-Yes, I know there's a lot of geographic pointers in that … Continue reading Lake Erie – The Islands
+I didn't know there were islands in Lake Erie, much less … Continue reading Lake Erie – The Islands

 As we enter a 2nd summer on the Great Loop, Mainship Many Moons has passed three more milestones: 5,500 miles under way, 19th state, and longest one-day run ever.
 Travel on a boat is sometimes measured by such milestones.
-We are now 235 miles into our carefully-planned westward progress across troublesome Lake Erie - troublesome … Continue reading Three Milestones for Many Moons
+We are now 235 miles into our carefully-planned westward progress across troublesome Lake Erie - troublesome … Continue reading 5,500 Miles, Longest Day, State #19

 Lake Erie Pounds On